BobaBoard/boba-docs/docusaurus/docs/engineering/boba-backend/APIs/intro.md

 # Introduction to APIs

-APIs allow applications (clients) to interact with another application (server) without unfettered access to the underlying data, or to the whole set of operations that can be executed on it.
-In short, an API is a contract defined by the server that establishes a common language that clients can use to communicate with it.
-Most operations allowed by APIs boil down to fetching, storing or updating data.
+APIs allow different applications to talk to each other without giving them complete access to all the data or operations of the other application.
+In simple terms, an API is a contract that defines a common language so one application can communicate with another.
+Most API operations involve fetching, storing, or updating data.

 :::note